South Koreans vote for president in tight, bitter election

 After the voting began at 6 a.m., masks-wearing voters waited in long lines at some polling stations before putting on vinyl gloves or using hand sanitizers to cast ballots.
 People infected with the coronavirus were to vote after regular voting ends Wednesday evening.

 About 44 million South Koreans aged 18 or order are eligible to vote, out of the country’s 52 million people.
 About 16 million cast ballots during early voting last week.
-About 3 1/2 hours after Wednesday’s voting began, the turnout stood at 8.2 %, according to the website of the National Election Commission.
+Turnout was more than 20% six ½ hours into voting Wednesday, excluding the early voting ballots, which the National Election Commission planned to add in the afternoon.

+Election officials said vote-counting may take longer than usual because of the extended voting time for COVID-19 patients and that the winner may not be clear until early Thursday.

 Ahead of the vote, Jeong Eun-yeong, a 48-year-old Seoul resident, said she was agonizing over which candidate is “the lesser of two evils.”